 Do your Swan River ferries run all year-round?

 Yes, the ferries run all-year round, seven days a week – and for Twilight Cruises after 5.30pm

 What are the ages for adults and children?

 For the purpose of determining fares we have kept our pricing very simple.

-An Adult fare is charged for anyone over the age of 12yrs.
+An Adult fare is charged for anyone over the age of 14yrs.
 Children younger than 4yrs old travel free.
 Concession tickets are for those older than 65yrs and/or have special needs – we do not charge for carers.